imantse/WARP-GUIDES/webpack/webpack-guide.md

 and you will get `myBundle.js` in `./public/assets` (later you will see that CSS that is imported through JavaScript also will be named as the entry point name, i.e., `./public/assets/myBundle.css`).

 You can change this behaviour if output `filename: '[name].js'` is set to `filename: 'someConstantName.js'`.
-But don't do that, let your entry point key names (and you will have plenty of them in a real world scenario) dictate the output name.
+But don't do that, let your entry point key name define the output name.
+Think of what would happen if you had multiple entry points (just like in a real world scenario).
+How would you manage filenames then if output file would not somehow depend on entry point, but would be always constant?
+And yeah, we will not dicsuss filename based versioning stuff in this tut.

 ### Webpack minimize JavaScript